technologiestiftung/werkstatt/ultratools/help.md

 2. Just copy and include like shown in the upper blue box http://arduino.esp8266.com/stable/package_esp8266com_index.json
 3. You can download u8g2 libary from here if its not in Arduino Libary Manager https://github.com/olikraus/u8g2

-## Troubleshooting level 1
+## Troubleshooting "Level 1"

 1. You use MacOS Big Sur and during upload you get an error that mentions pySerial Direction not found: https://forum.arduino.cc/t/pyserial-and-esptools-directory-error/671804/13
 2. Uploaded but you can't see "Hello World" on your oled?
 Plug USB cable in and out.

-# Level 2: Upload Code from GitHub
+# Level 2: "Upload Code from GitHub"

 <img align="top" width="100%" src="images/ultratools3.jpg">